 Dr. Jeff Fox: Wow, that’s a tough one.
 It depends a little bit on where you are and the culture.
-If you’re at the bottom of the food chain, that maybe a tough thing for you to do.
+If you’re at the bottom of the food chain, that may be a tough thing for you to do.
 If you’re in a position of power or influence where you can have input to the top people and you foster that and you create that, you encourage that.
 You’re not encouraging a snitch system, you’re encouraging an open and honest communication.
 I don’t know what kind of mechanisms you have in place for reporting.
 I don’t know what your agency is, if you have an internal affairs or anything like that.
-You know, you have, you have anonymous and confidential.
+You know you have anonymous and confidential.
 Those are two different things.
 What kind of system do you have in place?
 What kind of assurances do you have?
-That’s a really hard question to answer that quickly, because there’s so many moving parts of that.
+That’s a really hard question to answer that quickly, because there’s so many moving parts to that.
 And some of them I just mentioned.
 That’s a hard one, it depends on where you are.
 And if you’re in a position where you could do something about it, you got to have that in place to begin with.
 It’s not something you just create.
 But, no matter what the situation is, you can still be ethical and honest.
 You can report it to who you need to report it to, we’ve talked about that with several examples.
-But really, that’s a process that needs to take place, and it doesn’t happen overnight, and it really has to come from that top administrator.
+But really, that’s a process that needs to take place, and it doesn’t happen overnight, and it really has to come from the top administrator.
 That person can really make or break an agency.
-I wish I could give you a better advice.
+I wish I could give you better advice.
 Feel free to call me on that one or e-mail me, too.

 Audience Question: Can you comment on the alarming influence of media, television, movies, social media on ethics or the lack thereof?

 Dr. Jeff Fox: Yeah, it drives me insane.
 I can’t put it any other way.
 In the forensic field, you have the CSI effect, which is a real phenomenon and juries expect to see all this stuff because they see it and all the CSI shows that it’s not reality, and it just doesn’t work that way.
 Just like in TV, crimes don’t get solved in 22 minutes, or 42 minutes.
-The way they portray police officer movies, I think of myself.
-I have been to workplaces where all sorts of curse every other word, and where they grab people and film up against stuff.
+The way they portray police officers in movies, I think to myself I have been to workplaces where all sorts of curse every other word, and where they grab people and film up against stuff.
 It is horrible.
 Now, the problem is, I know in some cases they bring on experts to show them how to do it right.
 But, I think in a lot of ways, the media and Hollywood are a huge part of the problem.
 Because they create this.
-And not just as citizens think this, and it becomes part of their reality.
+And not just that citizens think this, and it becomes part of their reality.
 But I think you got to be careful.
 You hire new officers, and stuff like that, because they might need some reconditioning as well, because they might think this is how it is they’ve seen on television.
 When I teach classes, I tell students all the time, what you see on television is not reality.
 Sometimes, some shows do a little bit better job than others, but, this is a huge issue, and it’s very frustrating to me.
-You know, and you have freedom of the First Amendment, and they had the freedom to do what they want to with it.
+You know, and you have freedom with the First Amendment, and they had the freedom to do what they want to with it.
 But I really think that they do so much damage to society and to the professionals on how they portray it.
-And if I ever had a chance to say something to him, I would really give an ear for it.
+And if I ever had a chance to say something to them, I would really give them an ear full.
 But, yeah, those are my initial thoughts and it just drives me nuts what they do with it.